yashar1386/CS2701_Resources/README.md

 # CS2701-Level 5 Group Project Resources
-All CS2701 resources that will be used for labs, lectures, and deliverables will be here.
+All CS2701 resources that will be used for labs will be here.

 # Contributors